As Trump-Xi summit looms, evidence of strained ties on China-North Korea border

 What was planned in 2011 as a 30 billion yuan (US$4.36 billion) development intended to showcase economic engagement between the two countries has stalled in recent months.
 No reasons have been given and no announcements have been made in official media.

-About 700 km (430 miles) to the south, near the city of Dandong, the New Yalu River Bridge connecting the two countries lies unfinished.
+About 700km to the south, near the city of Dandong, the New Yalu River Bridge connecting the two countries lies unfinished.
 It was planned in 2010 at a cost of 2.2 billion yuan, but stands now as a monument to the slowdown in economic ties.

 A Reuters team visiting the area saw some signs of trade - trucks coming across another bridge over the Yalu and boats being loaded with goods on the North Korean side of the river.